snaildos/docs/API.md

   }
   ```

-  - This response signifies that the client has took too long to deliver the body of the given request.
+  - This response signifies that the client has taken too long to deliver the body of the given request.

 - **415**: Unsupported media type